-In terms of energy system cost projections using the M-M model, the situation is complicated by twin effects working against each other.
-Firstly, demand reductions due to behaviour shifts occur, leading to a shrinking energy system in the $CO_2$ constraint cases vs. the base-cases.
-Secondly however, the unit costs of the energy sector increase as higher cost fuels and technologies are utilized to meet the $CO_2$ cap.
-Thus the graphs of changes in energy system costs (Figures 17a and 17b) tend to fall then rise as the higher unit costs outweigh the behaviour reductions.
-In the core C-60 case the energy system cost in 2050 is still £0.6 billion lower than the base case.
-In the non-nuclear case (M-C60\NN) it counter-intuitively falls further, as the demand reduction, and therefore lower energy system size, outweighs the higher cost of no longer having the nuclear option available.
-The low resource and high resource price cases entail higher and lower energy systems costs respectively, based on the distance to target and hence mitigation effort required (noting again the complicating factor of varying economics between coal and natural gas).
-The restricted innovation cases entail the highest energy system costs, rising to an increase of £7.2 billion in 2050 if only 2010 improved vintages of technologies are available.
+In terms of energy systems cost projections using the M-M model, the situation is complicated by twin effects working against each other.
+Firstly, demand reductions due to behaviour shifts occur leading to a shrinking energy systems in the $CO_2$ constraint cases vs. the base-cases.
+Secondly however, the unit costs of the energy sector increase as higher costs fuels and technologies are utilized to meet the $CO_2$ cap.
+Thus the graphs of changes in energy systems costs (Figures 17a and 17b) tend to fall then rise as the higher unit costs outweigh the behaviour reductions.
+In the cores C-60 case the energy system cost in 2050 is still £0.6 billion lower than the base case.
+The low resource and high resource price cases entail higher and lower energy systems costs respectively, based on the distance to target and hence mitigation effort required (noting gain the complicating factor of varying economics between coal and natural gas).
+The restricted innovation cases entail the highest energy systems costs, rising to an increase of £7.2 billion in 2050 if only 2010 improved vintages of technologies are available.